Allied Healthcare Department

 Our mission is to translate genetic insights into personalized prevention strategies, providing families with the knowledge to manage their cancer risk proactively.

 The Hereditary Cancer Clinic focuses on identifying individuals and families at increased risk of cancer due to inherited genetic factors.
-While most cancers occur sporadically, approximately 8–10% are hereditary, caused by gene mutations passed through families.
-However, the actual risk in the Indian population, where there is a high rate of consanguineous marriages, is still not clear.
+While most cancers occur sporadically, approximately 8–10% are hereditary.

 Our clinic offers thorough risk assessment, genetic counselling, and tailored prevention strategies to assist patients and their families in lowering cancer risk and supporting early detection.